MR3V/MR6V

-MR3V/6V project name, for "Matériel Roulant 3 Voitures / 6 Voitures" (Rolling Stock 3 Cars / 6 Cars) are a series of electric multiple units built by Alstom to equip Lines 15, 16 and 17 of the Paris Métro.
+MR3V/6V project name, for "Matériel Roulant 3 Voitures / 6 Voitures" (Rolling Stock 3 Cars / 6 Cars) are a series of electric multiple units built by Alstom to equip Lines 15, 16 and 17 of the Paris Metro.
+The technical name derived from their registration is 3000 series for three-car trains, and 6000 series for six-car trains.

 Background

 In May 2018, the Société du Grand Paris announced that the manufacturer Alstom was approached to win the contracts for the trains on lines 15, 16 and 17 of the Grand Paris Express.
 The contract provides for the delivery of a maximum of 948 cars, which are divided into 133 six-car trains for line 15 and 50 three-car trains for lines 16 and 17, all based on the Metropolis family trains.

 On 20 September 2018, the contract was officially signed with Alstom for the manufacture of rolling stock for a total cost of 1.3 billion euros and, quickly, a sketch of the design of this rolling stock was unveiled.
 The first 3-car sets were seen at the beginning of November 2021 in dynamic tests in the Alstom rail test centre in Valenciennes.

 During the year 2021 the first images of the trains were unveiled on twitter.
 In 2022 tests were carried out on a test track at an Alstom factory in the north of France.

 On June 22, 2023, the first MR6V train arrived at the Champigny depot on line 15.
 The second arrived on July 3 and will allow static tests to be carried out until November 2023, when dynamic tests will begin on the now completed East section, of line 15.